 Want perfect credit?
 Here’s all the advice you need: Don’t screw up.
 Pay your bills on time, every time, for long periods of time.
 Do that, and one day you’ll have a perfect score automatically.

 I founded Money Talks News in 1991.
 I’m a CPA, and have also earned licenses in stocks, commodities, options principal, mutual funds, life insurance, securities supervisor and real estate.
-You can read more of my work on my author page, and you can find questions I’ve already answered on our “Ask Stacy” page.
+You can read more of my work on my author page.